The Devor lab

 -

-"Algoneurons" defined as neurons whose activity evokes the experience of pain (contrasting with "nociceptors", defined by their receptive field).
+Identification of primary afferent "algoneurons", neurons whose activity evokes the experience of pain (contrasting with "nociceptors", defined by their high-threshold receptive field).

 -

-Discovered the brainstem MPTA, a key node in the network sub-serving brain-state transitions induced by GABAergic anesthetic agents.
+Found the brainstem MPTA (mesopontine tegmental anesthesia area), a key node in the neuronal network sub-serving brain-state transitioning between wake and unconsciousness induced by GABAergic anesthetics.

 -

-First direct evidence that phantom limb sensation and phantom limb pain in human amputees is driven primarily from the DRG.
+First direct evidence that phantom limb sensation and phantom limb pain (PLP) in human amputees aredriven primarily by DRG ectopia, including a potential therapeutic approach to relieving PLP.

 -